Save the San Francisco Symphony Chorus: Send a Letter to Management!

 An overwhelming majority of the members of the Chorus, including the overwhelming majority of unpaid singers, dozens of players from the Orchestra represented by AFM Local 6, other sibling unions, would-be concert-attendees, and local supporters, took to the picket line and urged the Symphony's leaders to work with AGMA to reach a fair contract.

-Negotiations resumed on Tuesday, September 24, with the Symphony refusing to move from the offer that forced the strike—not because they cannot pay, but because they are "unwilling" to pay, even though the Chorus makes up roughly ONE PERCENT of the SFS $80.9 million budget!
+Negotiations resumed on Tuesday, September 24, with the Symphony refusing to move from the offer that forced the strike—claiming for the first time not that they cannot pay, but that they are "unwilling" to pay, even though the Chorus makes up roughly ONE PERCENT of the SFS $80.9 million budget!

 Here's where we need your help: